Americans in Berlin: Paulio Sovari

 How is working in Berlin different from working in other places?

 Berlin is very different from the States.
 There’s creativity and support here.
 I dance in a state-run institution, the Staatsballett.
-I have a big fear of finance and need stability.
+I have a big fear of financial insecurity and need stability.
 As a child, it was instilled in me: you need to be independent and support yourself.
 Institutions are safe for that reason, you get a monthly paycheck.
 I'm very protected that way.
 It is also quite different to work here socially.
 The atmosphere is so multi-cultural.
 We have our Russian group, our French group, a few Germans in the company.
 There are these little communities, all working in harmony, which is very interesting.
 Everyone is very cordial, but they represent and retain their culture much more.
 In the States, you can lose that.

-Apart from being a dancer at one of the world’s most elite companies, you’ve embraced Berlin’s self-starter culture and established a side career as a photographer.
+You’ve embraced Berlin’s self-starter culture and established a side career as a photographer.
 How did that come about?

 Initially, I looked at my environment here and realized how picturesque it was.
 I was surrounded by 45 beautiful women with tutus, point shoes, costumes and lights.
 I took some pictures on my phone and they got passed around the company.
 Pretty soon a colleague gave me a camera he didn't use.
 I then started submitting photos to the press department and this year, I've been contracted as a photographer for them.
 But, it takes two: the photos wouldn't happen, if the dancers didn't trust me.
 They got used to seeing me with my camera.
 It became a part of me.
 Then I was able to get the photos that I get.
 What’s most interesting to me is when you don't know you're being photographed.
 It's very voyeuristic actually, but they let me do it.
 It's a trust we have.